ibm-messaging/mq-metric-samples/scripts/README.md

 * `docker-compose.yaml`: A fragment of what might go into a larger composition file.
 In its current state it tries to pull an image from a repository even though it has been built and exists locally.

+* `buildBuildah.sh`: An alternative approach to building a runnable container image.
+It uses `buildah`, `podman` and the Red Hat UBI containers.
+It uses a multi-stage model, one to compile the code and a second phase that uses a slimmer runtime image.